comodojo/dispatcher.framework/docs/routing.rst

 Bypassing Router
 ****************

-If you want to bypass the router (for example, to redirect a non authorized request to the login service) you can build a plugin in order to cacth a pre-routing event.
+If you want to bypass the router (for example, to redirect an unauthorized request to the login service) you can build a plugin in order to cacth a pre-routing event.

 .. code-block:: php